 Danielle Barash is an Israeli soprano based in Stuttgart, Germany, who specializes in contemporary music, ensemble singing and interdisciplinary performance.
 She regularly collaborates with contemporary composers and has sung many world premieres in a wide range of genres, performing in festivals and concert series throughout Europe and Israel.

 Danielle is a core member and soloist in the international CHOREOS ensemble, which consists of 16 voices and is one of the only ensembles in the world to create fully staged and choreographed productions of choral a capella music.
-With this ensemble she performs regularly in festivals throughout Europe and in renowned venues such as the Elbphilharmonie Hamburg, Festspielhaus Baden-Baden and in the upcoming season also in the Alte Oper Frankfurt.
+With this ensemble she performs regularly in festivals throughout Europe and in renowned venues such as the Elbphilharmonie Hamburg, Festspielhaus Baden-Baden and recently the Alte Oper Frankfurt (Fratopia Festival).
+Upcoming performances include Lund's choir festival (Sweden) and Festival aCAPE'lla in Luxembourg.

 Also a passionate choral singer, Danielle has appeared regularly with Hans-Christoph Rademann and the JSB Ensemble in venues such as the Liederhalle in Stuttgart.
 She recently became a member of the Philharmonischer Chor München.